davidofug/notifications/README.md

-__Solution to API limit__

-1. Instead of consuming the internetbs API, pick expiring products from CRM.
+### Daily limit exceeded for command

+This limitation happens with our domain name provider internetbs.net

+__Proposed solution__

+1. Consume the CRM API not the registra's to get expiring.
-2. Introduce a expiry date meta to the item in our CRM.
+2. To achive this we must introduce a meta field to the products UI and database.

-3. Enable products endpoint to accept optional arguments.
+3. Introduce route for products expiring.
+    __Route__
+    products/expire

+    __HTTP Methods__
+    1. GET

     __Arguments__
-    1. Expiring
+    1. Days
-    2. Expired
-    3. Page
+    2. Page
-    4. Per page
+    3. Per page